-CRS further points out that the exclusion serves to "simplify transactions and make it less costly for businesses and investors to replace property.
+In addition, the exclusion serves to "simplify transactions and make it less costly for businesses and investors to replace property.
 Taxpayers gain further benefit from the loose definition of 'like-kind,' because they can also switch their property holdings to types they prefer without tax consequences.
 This might be justified as reducing the inevitable bias a tax on capital gains causes against selling property, but it is difficult to argue for restricting the relief primarily to those taxpayers engaged in sophisticated real estate transactions."
-In addition, the "like-kind" rule creates an economic distortion by encouraging investment in land and buildings, rather than in stock and other financial assets, when real estate might not otherwise represent the most productive use of capital.
+The "like-kind" rule creates an economic distortion by encouraging investment in land and buildings even when real estate might not represent the most productive use of capital.
+A New York Times article stated that, "Because it allows farmers to avoid capital gains taxes on land swaps, the tax break provides an incentive to sell farmland coveted by developers and buy property in less desirable and more remote areas."